Klingebeil/homepage/wiki/Better Work/11-infrastructuring.md

 > - *Built on an installed base*.
 Infrastructure does not grow de novo; it wrestles with the inertia of the installed base and inherits strengths and limitations from that base.
 > - *Becomes visible upon breakdown*.
 The normally invisible quality of working infrastructure becomes visible when it breaks: the server is down, the bridge washes out, there is a power blackout.
 > - *Is fixed in modular increments, not all at once or globally*.
 Because infrastructure is big, layered, and complex, and because it means different things locally, it is never changed from above.

+In that sense forms, standards, the dreaded bureaucracy — all these things are in the same sense part of a companies infrastructure as are computers, servers, the buildings, electricity or air conditioning.

+In many ways this notion of infrastructure can be understood as part of what Dan Hill described as “[Dark Matter](https://johannesklingebiel.de/wiki/Innovation%20Work/00-dark_matter.html)”, the complete overarching context (from tools, to cultures and laws) that influences every decision made inside an organization.

 [^1]: Susan Leigh Star (1999).
 ‘The Ethnography of Infrastructure’.
 AMERICAN BEHAVIORAL SCIENTIST, Vol. 43 No. 3